eugene-choy-2016/ezHTMLPrint/README.md

 On top of helping user print HTML codes in the PHP code block, I added checks to ensure that the tags are balanced.
 This will help the user to easier debug any missing tags and to add it back in

+## Documentation
+Do refer to the other documentations for more detailed information of the methods.

 ## Contributing
 I welcome any programmer/coder to contribute to this project!